homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/README.md

 - Make sure that you can successfully log in and control each device via Panasonic Comfort Cloud application.
 - Accept all terms, conditions, etc in Panasonic Comfort Cloud app.
 - Update plugin, Homebridge and all its components and Apple hubs to the newest versions.
-- Field Comfort Cloud app version (in plugin settings) should be empty or have newest Comfort Cloud app version (same as in Apple App Store).
 - Disconnect each Comfort Cloud device (like AC) from the power and turn it on again (or restart WiFi in them).
 - Restart Internet routers.
 - Restart Homebridge or plugin bridge.